HarperDB/documentation/docs/reference/resource.md

 * `user` - This is the user object, which includes information about the username, role, and authorizations.
 * `transaction` - The current transaction
 If the current method was triggered by an HTTP request, the following properties are available:
+* `lastModified` - This value is used to indicate the last modified or updated timestamp of any resource(s) that are accessed and will inform the response's `ETag` (or `Last-Modified`) header.
+This can be updated by application code if it knows that the a more modification should cause this to timestamp to be updated.

+When a resource gets a request through HTTP, the request object is the context, which has the following properties:
 * `url` - The local path/URL of the request (this will not include the protocol or host name, but will start at the path and includes the query string).
+* `method` - The method of the HTTP request.
 * `headers` - This is an object with the headers that were included in the HTTP request.
 You can access headers by calling `context.headers.get(headerName)`.
 * `responseHeaders` - This is an object with the headers that will be included in the HTTP response.
 You can set headers by calling `context.responseHeaders.set(headerName, value)`.
 * `pathname` - This provides the path part of the URL (no querystring).
 * `host` - This provides the host name of the request (from the `Host` header).
 * `ip` - This provides the ip address of the client that made the request.

-* `lastModified` - This value is used to indicate the last modified or updated timestamp of any resource(s) that are accessed and will inform the response's `ETag` (or `Last-Modified`) header.
-This can be updated by application code if it knows that the a more modification should cause this to timestamp to be updated.
+When a resource is accessed as a data source:
+* `requestContext` - For resources that are acting as a data source for another resource, this provides access to the context of the resource this is making a request for data from the data source resource.

 ## `operation(operationObject: Object, authorize?: boolean): Promise<any>`
 This method is available on tables and will execute a HarperDB operation, using the current table as the target of the operation (the `table` and `database` do not need to be specified).
 See the [operations API](https://api.harperdb.io/) for available operations that can be performed.
 You can set the second argument to `true` if you want the current user to be checked for authorization for the operation (if `true`, will throw an error if they are not authorized).